vovavili/dota_rosh_timer/README.rst

 If needed, the script can also output time splits in Russian or Spanish (e.g. ``dota_2_rosh_timer.pyw glyph --language russian``).

+In case you want to force update abilities or items cooldown cache, you also can use the ``--force_update`` flag.

 Installation guide
 --------